JFR-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader3/README.md

 [*] Note:
     > Argument 1 = The domain name of the target Windows machine.
 Used for sandbox detection/evasion by verifying domain membership.
     > Argument 2 = The file path to the AES-256 encrypted shellcode, which must be Base64-encoded (i.e., C:\path\file.txt or .\path\file.txt).
-    > Argument 3 = The AES passkey used for encryption and decryption.
+    > Argument 3 = The AES passkey to decrypt the shellcode.
 ```
 #### LICENSE
   - GNU General Public License v3.0